expressjs/expressjs.com/en/guide/error-handling.md

 ## The Default Error Handler

-Express comes with an in-built error handler, which takes care of any errors that might be encountered in the app.
+Express comes with a built-in error handler, which takes care of any errors that might be encountered in the app.
 This default error-handling middleware function is added at the end of the middleware function stack.

 If you pass an error to `next()` and you do not handle it in an error handler, it will be handled by the built-in error handler; the error will be written to the client with the